renovatebot/renovate/lib/manager/pip-compile/readme.md

 e.g. `requirements.in` => `requirements.txt`

 Therefore it will not work if files are in separate directories, including `input/requirements.in` and `output/requirements.txt`.

+If no `.in` suffix is found, then a `.txt` suffix is appended for the output file, e.g. `foo.file` would look for a corresponding `foo.file.txt`.

+In future iterations it is intended to make the mapping configurable.

 ### Configuration of Python version